Kamal-Alfawaz/Projects/README.md

 # Projects
-Folder containing all the Projects that i have worked on
+Here you can see my current Projects that i have worked on and start to work on